colinkawai/sentry-java-transport/README.md

 The `RoutingTransport` class implements the `ITransport` interface to:
 - Analyze event content (tags, exceptions, messages) for routing decisions
-- Create HTTP transports for each target DSN with caching
+- Create HTTP transports for each target DSN
-- Send events to appropriate Sentry projects via real HTTP requests
+- Send events to appropriate Sentry projects

 ## Routing Configuration